 Yeah, it can definitely be confusing, even if you’re not new to RV camping!

-That’s why we put together this blog post to compare the different RV classes and give you a quick primer to what’s what.
+That’s why we put together this blog post to compare the different RV classes and give you a quick primer as to what’s what.
 That way, you’ll have a better idea of which kind of RV might be best suited to your purposes — whether you’re just looking to rent a rig for an upcoming trip, or you’re starting the process of researching to buy your very own camper.

-Different Classes of RV
+Types of RV Classes

-Motorcoaches are self-powered RVs that have their own engine and driving chassis, while towables, as their name implies, require a separate vehicle to, well, tow them with.
+Motorhomes are self-powered RVs that have their own engine and driving chassis, while towables, as their name implies, require a separate vehicle to, well, tow them with.

-This difference is critical for a variety of reasons, because camping in a motorcoach versus a towable rig is a totally different experience.
+This difference is critical for a variety of reasons, because camping in a motorhome versus a towable rig is a totally different experience.
 For instance, although a fifth wheel trailer might be spacious and luxurious, you can’t access any of those amenities until you’re done with your drive for the day.
 And in some very extreme situations, if your rig is extremely oversized, your state may even have certain extra license requirements.

 Self-driving RVs, on the other hand, give you the option of simply pulling off at the nearest camping spot without having to worry about unhitching.
 However, unless you pull a smaller vehicle behind your rig, you’ll likely be stuck without any easy way to get around your destination locally once you arrive.